breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 const greet = function() {
 	console.log("Hello World");
 }
-greet(); //We are calling the function here
+greet();
 ```
 It is highly recommended to store anonymous functions in a variable declared by the keyword `const`, this is to avoid changing its value later on in our program.

-There is another type of function in Javascript called **Class**, that is very similar to a normal function but differs in some points from it.
+There is another type of function in Javascript called **Class** that is very similar to a normal function but differs in some points from it.
 Let's see what is a **Class** in Javascript and how we call this type of function.

 ## How to Call a Function in Javascript?
 (Class Functions)
 A class is like a template for creating objects, objects created from the class will have the same characteristics and are known as attributes and methods.